udialter/SPSSattitudes/SPSSattitudesCode.md

 # Lower BIC indicates better fit, therefore, model 1 (i.e., 2-factor EFA) has a better fit than model 2 (3-factor EFA)
 ```

-For several reasons (e.g., quantitative, interpretabiltiy, etc.), the 2
+For several reasons (e.g., quantitative, interpretabilty, etc.), the 2
 Factor model fits the data better than
 a 3 factor model.
 Next, we will try various oblique rotations on the 2
 Factor model to get the best row and